hsaing/side_project/README.md

-# A side project on weekend
+# A side project on weekends